Infant Safe Haven Laws - Tennessee

 Any facility shall receive possession of any newborn infant left on facility premises with any facility employee or member of the professional medical community if the following applies to the infant:

-- Is left in an unharmed condition
+- The infant is left in an unharmed condition.

 Responsibilities of the Safe Haven Provider